mohan-chinnappan-n/FSCConfigUI/lwc-notes/datatable/lic/lic.md

 ### Demo of the report creation
 - ![Demo of the User License Report](img/user-lic-rpt-2.gif)

-### How to get the above result data in JSON via SFDX
+### How to get the above report data in JSON via SFDX

 - Query